 The DIY Disney Party Supplies – Just a Little Bit of Pixie Dust

 I’ll admit, I sat down and watched the Easter special of Mickey Mouse Clubhouse with our kids before thinking up ideas for the Disney decor of our Disney Kids Easter Preschool Playdate.
 I wanted to mesh the fun of the holiday and Mickey and pals together.
-Thanks to a trip to the store and the amazing goodies from iLoveToCreate, Glad and Banfield Pet Hospital, we were able to come up with some fun things to decorate our home.

 One of my favorite things was our Disney Inspired Easter Wreath.
-This was very simple to put together, but received a lot of compliments.
+This was very simple to put together but received a lot of compliments.
 A fun way to greet guests at the door.